sagarcmd/Google_Project_Management_Certificate/README.md

  Benefits of project planning, including mapping out the project's full scope, understanding the requirements, coordinating efforts and timelines, identifying risks, and achieving the project goals.
 The importance of a project kickoff meeting is also emphasized, as it helps establish a shared vision, gain unity, and understand each team member's role. <br>
 <bold> </bold>
-<bold>Importance of Planning: </bold> The project manager lays out tasks and objectives, plans and schedules to ensure efficient execution, recognizes and anticipates hazards, secures team support with a well-defined strategy, and fosters cooperation to improve collaboration.
+<strong>Importance of Planning: </strong> The project manager lays out tasks and objectives, plans and schedules to ensure efficient execution, recognizes and anticipates hazards, secures team support with a well-defined strategy, and fosters cooperation to improve collaboration.
 <br>
-<bold> Project Kickoff Meeting:</bold>Project manager establishes a shared vision for team unity, defines roles using a RACI chart for clear ownership, communicates a high-level project plan to inform stakeholders, laying the foundation for collaborative and organized success.
+<strong> Project Kickoff Meeting:</strong>Project manager establishes a shared vision for team unity, defines roles using a RACI chart for clear ownership, communicates a high-level project plan to inform stakeholders, laying the foundation for collaborative and organized success.
 <br>
-<bold> Setting Milestones:</bold> Project managers set important milestones to monitor progress, ensure timely delivery, inspire team members with a sense of achievement, educate stakeholders of developments, and handle the fallout from missed deadlines by resolving any delays and adjusting resources.
+<strong> Setting Milestones:</strong> Project managers set important milestones to monitor progress, ensure timely delivery, inspire team members with a sense of achievement, educate stakeholders of developments, and handle the fallout from missed deadlines by resolving any delays and adjusting resources.
 <br>
-<bold> Setting Deadlines and Assigning Tasks:</bold>Project manager schedules deliverables, estimates task durations, integrates stakeholder needs, leverages work breakdown structures for complex projects, and assigns tasks effectively, fostering ownership and motivation.
+<strong> Setting Deadlines and Assigning Tasks:</strong>Project manager schedules deliverables, estimates task durations, integrates stakeholder needs, leverages work breakdown structures for complex projects, and assigns tasks effectively, fostering ownership and motivation.
 <br>
 project planning ensures a well-organized, efficient, and successful project execution by bringing clarity, structure, and collaboration to the process.
 <br>